SEND Tribunal: What are the costs of EHCP disagreement?

 There are rules on how EHCPs are written, what they cover and who should be involved in writing them.

-The rules also say that parents can take their local authority to court (the local authority is usually your local council).
-These special courts are called Special Educational Needs and Disability Tribunals (SENDIST) and are used when parents and local councils can’t agree.
+The rules also say that parents can take their local authority (LA) to court (the LA is usually your local council).
+These special courts are called Special Educational Needs and Disability Tribunals (SENDIST) and are used when parents and their LA can’t agree.

 SEND Tribunal: Types of Cases

-In total, there are 43 types of appeal cases but this includes some very rare issues.
-The four most common SENDIST appeals are when parents believe that:
+In total, there are over 40 types of appeal cases but the list includes some very rare issues.
+The four most common SENDIST appeals are when parents believe:

 1. My child has SEND but the council won’t assess re: an EHCP.